In the restaurant industry, change is constant — especially when it comes to technology.

 This is taboo, but having a transparent restaurant culture could really make your establishment stand out.
 So give away the recipe of your signature dish, without leaving anything out.
-Have your chef share how he makes it on social media.
+Have your chef share how they make it on social media.
 Trust me, your guests will still order at your restaurant.
-They may even order more often.
+They may even order it more often.

 Find ways to incorporate these little touches into your restaurant that are sure to delight your guests.

-After all, delight is not about just giving guests what they want, it's about giving them more than what they want.
-It's about anticipating what they want, exceeding their expectations, and creating raving fans who will happily return often.
+After all, delight is not about just giving guests what they want; it's about giving them more than what they want.
+It's about anticipating what they want, exceeding their expectations, and creating raving fans who will happily return.

 DISCLAIMER: All of the information contained on this site (the “Content”) is provided for informational